Hermitage Park is a public park in Helensburgh, featuring an A-listed war memorial.

 The war memorial, designed by noted local architect A.N.
 Paterson, was erected in the walled garden of the house and opened in 1922, and is the focus for a major ceremony each year on Remembrance Sunday.

-The Park has been undergoing a major renovation project since 2014 when the Friends of Hermitage Park in partnership with Argyll and Bute Council were awarded £2.33 million from the Heritage Lottery Fund, Parks for People, and funding raised elsewhere has provided a total budget of £3.7 million.
-Work on the ground began in 2017.
+The Park has recently completed a major renovation project since 2014 when the Friends of Hermitage Park in partnership with Argyll and Bute Council were awarded £2.33 million from the Heritage Lottery Fund, Parks for People, and funding raised elsewhere has provided a total budget of £3.7 million.

-The project includes a pavilion with café, toilets, and community room available for hire, a children’s playpark and community kitchen garden, disabled access throughout the park, a car park, and a year round programme of events.
+The project includes a pavilion which is now open with The Park Pavilion Café, toilets, and community room available for hire, a children’s playpark and community kitchen garden, disabled access throughout the park, a car park, and a year round programme of events.